Wheaton station (Metra)

-As of December 5, 2022, Wheaton is served by 53 trains (26 inbound, 27 outbound) on weekdays, by all 10 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays and holidays.
-One outbound train terminates at Wheaton on weekdays.
+As of September 8, 2025, Wheaton is served by 55 trains (28 inbound, 27 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Wheaton station is located at ground level and consists of two side platforms.
 Three tracks run between the platforms, though one does not access the station.
 There is a station house next to the north track, which is open 5 AM – 6 PM.
 Tickets are available at the station house on weekdays.